 Key ingredient notes

-For the taste of this non-alcoholic mulled wine to be as close as possible to classic mulled wine, we're using grape juice and a splash of pure cranberry juice.
+For the taste of this virgin mulled wine to be as close as possible to classic mulled wine, I'm using grape juice and a splash of pure cranberry juice.
 The cranberry juice gives the drink that wine-like acidity.
 Then, make this virgin mulled wine as you would make any other mulled wine: add in some spices (cinnamon, cardamom, cloves and pepper) and oranges and let it infuse.

 - Dry-roast the spices in a pot without oil is a key step in this recipe (see step-by-step pictures below).
 This process releases aromatic compounds in the spices and makes the mulled wine much more fragrant and flavorful.